pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 Comentários:

-Item.
 99. Preenche corretamente a lacuna I apresentada no texto:

 (A) despite.